jacobobryant/biff/example/README.md

 ### `./task deploy`

 `rsync`s config files to the server, deploys code via `git push`, and restarts the app process on the server (via git push hook).
-You must have set up a server first.
+You must set up a server first.
 See [Production](https://biffweb.com/docs/#production).

 ### `./task soft-deploy`